OlgaNadongo/phase-1-project-picha-picker/Readme.md

  The app allows users to comment on the images and even contact the owners of the site.

  ## **Project Set Up**
- 1.Click get random image from unsplash to get a random image
+ 1.Click get random image from unsplash to get a random image.

- 2.The type of camera used will be displayed on the top side of the image
+ 2.The type of camera used will be displayed on the top side of the image.

- 3.To add a comment, type in the comment box
+ 3.To add a comment, type in the comment box.

- 4.Click on add comment button to see the comment displayed
+ 4.Click on add comment button to see the comment displayed.

- 5.To contact site owners, fill the contact form at the bottom of the page and click submit
+ 5.To contact site owners, fill the contact form at the bottom of the page and click submit.

- 6.To delete a comment, click on the particular comment you want to delete
+ 6.To delete a comment, click once on the particular comment you want to delete.

  ## **Link**